 Google is constantly running experiments to test new search algorithms.
 For example, Google might test three algorithms using a sample of 10,000 google.com search queries.
-Figure 6.10 shows an example of 10,000 queries split into three algorithm groups.
-The group sizes were specified before the start of the experiment to be 5000 for the current algorithm and 2500 for each test algorithm.
+Figure 6.10 shows an example of 10,000 queries split into three algorithm groups.36 The group sizes were specified before the start of the experiment to be 5000 for the current algorithm and 2500 for each test algorithm.

-Search algorithm current test $1$ test $2$ Total Counts 5000 2500 2500 10000
+Search algorithm current test 1 test 2 Total Counts 5000 2500 2500 10000

-Figure 6.10: Experiment breakdown of $\operatorname{test}$ subjects into t three search groups.
+Figure 6.10: Experiment breakdown of test subjects into three search groups.

-What is the ultimate goal of the Google experiment?
+Example problem: What is the ultimate goal of the Google experiment?
 What are the null and alternative hypotheses, in regular words?

-The ultimate goal is to see whether there is a difference in the performance of the algorithms.
+Solution to the example: The ultimate goal is to see whether there is a difference in the performance of the algorithms.
 The hypotheses can be described as the following:

-$H_0$ : The algorithms each perform equally well.
+H_0 : The algorithms each perform equally well.

-$H_A$ : The algorithms do not perform equally well.
+H_A : The algorithms do not perform equally well.